incertia/notes/README.md

 Welcome to my compilation of lecture notes for whatever classes I happen to be taking at the time.

+All tex files require `incertia.sty`, which will be made available shortly.
+Any files with Asymptote diagrams will also require `olympiad.asy` and `cse5.asy`.

 ## Math 416: Abstract Linear Algebra
 This collection of notes is a mix between the very abstract stuff I found in Evan Chen's